 As my friend Towner and I hopped into the elevator that took us halfway up the tower, I felt completely confident.
 I could do this!
 It will be amazing to see all of London at night.
-See all of the wonderful lights; be able to see the Ferris wheel, the River Thames and to see all of the little people and cars below just living their lives.
-The lift only took us half way to floor 33 so we all exited the lift and were guided by a nice Shard employee towards a lift that took us the remainder of the way.
+See all of the wonderful lights; be able to see the Ferris wheel, the River Thames and see all of the little people and cars below just living their lives.
+The lift only took us halfway to floor 33, so we all exited the lift and were guided by a nice Shard employee towards a lift that took us the remainder of the way.

 All I could see was how high up we were.

 I clutched onto the wall of the stairs and took a deep breath.
-It would be fine when we reached the floor and got to solid ground I told myself.
+It would be fine when we reached the floor and got to solid ground, I told myself.
 I won’t have to worry about falling back down the stairs.
 I kept picturing myself losing my balance and falling back into the crowd of visitors we shared the elevator journey with.

-I stayed strong as I followed Towner to the top stairs I looked forward and realized that the entire floor was covered in floor to ceiling windows.
+I stayed strong as I followed Towner to the top stairs.
+I looked forward and realized that the entire floor was covered in floor-to-ceiling windows.

 I began to sweat profusely and realized I had made a mistake.
-I attached my body to the wall attempting to get as far away from the glass as I could.
+I attached my body to the wall attempting to get as far away from the glass as possible.
 If I focused really hard, I could skew my vision enough to forget that I was surrounded by terrifying views.

 I’ve never been so hot in my life.